AnneEnglish/Portfolio-2/README.md

   time it would then double the score.
 E.g. 9/10 and when you click submit again it would be 18/10 and so on.
-- When using the previous button, the questions you had answered were still being added to the score rather than clearing when using the previous button.
+- When using the previous button, the questions you had answered were still being added to the score rather than clearing.
 E.g. if you were on question 9 out of 10 and used the previous button to go back to question 7 answer it then went to question 8 and answered it correctly again, it would be added to your score a second time.
 This resulted in an incorrect score such as 12/10.
 - When using the restart button the previous and next buttons would stay hidden.

 The [WC3 Markup Validator](https://validator.w3.org/),